Talking with your health care provider.

 Be honest.
 Tell your health care provider that you have a sensitive topic to discuss, and be honest if you feel embarrassed or shy.

 Use the terminology.
 It might help to use medical terms to describe your symptoms.
-For example, “vaginal atrophy” is the medical term for a menopause-related condition which can cause uncomfortable vaginal symptoms.
+For example, “vaginal atrophy” (VA) is the medical term for a menopause-related condition which can cause uncomfortable vaginal symptoms.

 Ask questions.
 If you’re concerned about safety, the effectiveness of treatments, etc, just ask.
 Your health care provider should explain in as much detail as you’d like.